Skip navigation menu

 Pandemic preparedness

-Equity is key: It would be a mistake for negotiators to seek “consensus for the sake of consensus,” said Nina Schwalbe, senior scholar at Georgetown University’s Center for Global Health Policy and Politics.
-The purpose of the PABS text was to address inequities, she said.
-“If obligatory benefit sharing is not achieved what is the point of the Annex?”
+The World Health Organization has doubled down on the May 2026 deadline for an annex on the pandemic agreement.
+It would be a mistake for negotiators to seek “consensus for the sake of consensus,” said Nina Schwalbe, senior scholar at Georgetown University’s Center for Global Health Policy and Politics.

 Feb